eiffel-community/community/meetings/MEETINGS_TC_2021.md

 ## Agenda and Notes

 Please do not update the meeting agenda and notes directly on GitHub and instead use the document on [HackMD.io](https://hackmd.io/SCImga0nS1qSh3QvsEOAVQ) in order to prevent notes getting out of sync.

+### September 9, 2021

+#### Participants

+**TC Attendees**

+* David Westberg, not present
+* Emil Bäckmark, present
+* Magnus Bäck, present
+* Mattias Linnér, present
+* Tobias Persson, present

+#### Agenda and Notes
+* Rollcall, All
+* Approval of Previous Minutes, All
+    * Approved.
+* Agenda Bashing, All
+    * Approved.
+* Action Item Review, All
+* Updates from CDF sig-events
+    * Naming discussions about to conclude.
+    * Still unclear where in the Cloud Event fields should be placed (top-level or under the `data` key).
+* Summit preparations status
+    * A #summit Slack channel was set up.
+    * Action Magnus: Do animations work when sharing the PPT?
+    * Action Tobias: Add Slack channel link to summit page.
+    * Try to save the meeting chat history if there's something we might want to publish elsewhere afterwards.
+    * Action Mattias/Emil: Prepare informational chat message that will be pasted at the start of every session.
+* How do we handle images?
+Should we upload originals or just the svg?
+    * Moving to next meeting.
+* Choice of topic for Eiffel monthly meeting on Sep 16
+    * Open protocol PRs and issues, similar to the protocol workshop in May.
+    * Action Emil: Update meeting invite to include this topic.
+* Promoting Eiffel Summit in CDF slack?
+    * Action Mattias: Announce the summit in the CDF slack.
+* Does the TC own the Youtube channel?
+    * Action Emil: Make sure all TC members can contribute videos.
+    * Action Mattias: Create checklists for new or removed TC members (e.g. granting/revoking access).
+* Landscape picture feedback, Mattias
+* PRs and issues
+    * [github.com/eiffel-community/eiffel#269](https://github.com/eiffel-community/eiffel/pull/269) is the last PR up for review to complete the Lyon release.

+#### Action Items
+* Magnus to file another PR to Eiffel Protocol repo to move from examples to best practices.
+     * Issue already exists that could contain this improvement: https://github.com/eiffel-community/eiffel/issues/226, but no PR yet
+* Tobias: Fatih to get Tobias and Mattias in touch with Nordix for Kubernetes cluster installation
+    * [Fatih] Still pending unfortunately.
+Will come back to this as soon as I get some time.
+    * Update 2021-08-12: Question sent to Fatih but no reply yet.
+    * Update 2021-09-09: Future communication to be done directly with Nordix via their mailing list.
+    * Action Emil: Ask Fatih to set up meeting to discuss k8s on Nordix infra.
+* Magnus: Present Go package when it's available.
+* Emil: See if there's a way to create something dashboard-like to more easily track PRs and issues in sets of projects.
+Maybe use the [project feature](https://github.com/orgs/eiffel-community/projects/1)?
+* ~~Magnus: Check if it is possible to restrict accesses to repos in eiffel community from organization owners.
+Today we can merge PRs in any repo even if we are not maintainers explicitly.~~
+    * ~~Right now there doesn't appear to be a better way than having multiple GitHub accounts; one owner account and one that's used for everything else.~~
+* Mattias: Ask the community about ways to handle our graphics (in e.g. Sepia and protocol repos)
+* Magnus: Do animations work when sharing the PPT?
+* Mattias/Emil: Prepare informational chat message that will be pasted at the start of every session at the summit.
+* Emil: Update meeting invite for the 2021-09-16 monthy meeting to include th chosen topic.
+* Mattias: Announce the summit in the CDF slack.
+* Emil: Make sure all TC members can contribute videos.
+* Mattias: Create checklists for new or removed TC members (e.g. granting/revoking access).

 ### August 26, 2021